Mithsril/MithMaps/README.md

 The current maps are:

 1. Redmane Battlegrounds (3v3) - made by Mithsril
-2. Scriptorium Archives (2v2) - made by Mithsril
+2. Seaside Stronghold (3v3) - made by Hexwave
-3. Seaside Stronghold (3v3) - made by Hexwave
+3. Scriptorium Archives (2v2) - made by Mithsril
 4. Brawling Square (2v2) - made by Den Team
 5. Luminous Lake (1v1) - made by Den Team and edited by Mithsril
-6. Secluded Towers (1v) - made by Mithsril
+6. Secluded Towers (1v1) - made by Mithsril

 -